oaregithub/oare_mono/README.md

 git merge main
 ```

 This will merge the latest version of `main` into the branch you are currently editing.
-On occasion, this will result in merge conflicts that will need to be resolved before continuing.
+On occasion, this will result in merge conflicts that must be resolved before continuing.

 ### Local Database Copy